 Danny Santana adp 133.
 My rank 121.

 Willie Calhoun should hit third or fourth this year and is capable of a 30, 90 .280 season.
 He’s going in the mid rounds because he’s fairly unproven, but the 25 year old can hit and actually has a very good eye.
 After fracturing his jaw by taking a 95 mph fastball to the face in spring, Calhoun's stock decreases slightly, but with the long delay he should be good to go.
-It actually may even help his value seeing as others were scared off by the injury.
+It actually may even help his value seeing as others were scared off by the injury. (*He has since injured his hip and is doubtful for the start of the season.
+He should definitely fall a few rounds, but don't let him go undrafted.)
 5 tool Danny Santana is also going too late in drafts.
 He found a nice niche for himself last year in Texas and his numbers were outstanding across the board.
 He did only hit .219 in August and September, but also mashed 12 home runs and stole 9 bags during that time.
 An easy 20/20 candidate who qualifies at every position, is more than valuable at 133rd overall.

 Freddy Freeman adp 17.
 My rank 12.